A Generalizable Light Transport 3D Embedding for Global Illumination: Light transport 3D embedding

-We learn to approximate global illumination effects directly from 3D scene inputs---geometries, materials, light sources---without relying on any rasterized or path-traced illumination cues.
-Global illumination requires simulating the full complexity of light transport, including multiple bounces against various surfaces and interactions with various material properties (BSDFs), before reaching the camera or sensor.
-Our observations from Sec.~\ref{sec:motivation} motivate us to leverage a transformer-based encoder to derive per-point neural primitives that implicitly model the light transport operator.
+Our goal is to approximate global illumination effects directly from 3D scene inputs---geometries, materials, light sources---without relying on any rasterized or path-traced illumination cues.
+GI requires simulating the full complexity of light transport, including multiple bounces against various surfaces and interactions with various material properties (BSDFs), before reaching the camera.
+Our observation from \S\ref{sec:motivation} motivates us to leverage a transformer-based encoder (dubbed \textit{Light Transport Encoder} in Figure~\ref{fig:pipeline}) to derive per-point neural primitives that implicitly model the light transport operator.
+As illustrated in Figure~\ref{fig:pipeline}, we encode these \emph{Scene points} into a high-dimensional neural representation ($\mathbf{F}_{i}$) that captures the light transport function of the given scene.

-Given that we require a large number of points to represent an entire scene with sufficient density ($M \approx$ 20K), naively borrowing the original transformer architecture can lead to significant prohibitive memory requirements, since self-attention scales quadratically and requires storing massive $M \times M$ attention maps.
-Rather, we leverage state-of-the-art point cloud encoder PointTransformerV3~\cite{wu2024pointtransformerv3} for deriving a latent representation for each point.
-Our experiments indicate that na\"ively using all input features as input and feeding them into the transformer yields suboptimal results.
-We attribute this to the attention operation becoming increasingly sparse with a large number of input tokens, leading to difficulties in capturing complex interactions between the scene points.
-Yet, aggressively reducing the number of input points can lead to information loss, as a large indoor scene cannot be adequately represented with a limited number of points.
-Therefore, we derive an embedding from a sparser set of points, while also aggregating features from their immediate neighbors.
-This reduces attention operation's ``learning overhead'' in modeling interactions over a larger number of input points, while still preserving information from all the points that originally represented the scene.
-Formally, we write the Nearest Neighbor Embedding (see Fig.~\ref{fig:network_arch}(a)) operation as follows: \begin{graymathbox}[Nearest Neighbor Embedding]
+Given that a large number of points ($M \approx$ 20K) is required to represent an entire scene with sufficient density, na\"ively borrowing the original transformer architecture leads to prohibitive memory requirements.
+This is because self-attention scales quadratically, necessitating the storage of massive $M \times M$ attention maps.
+Rather, we leverage the state-of-the-art point cloud encoder PointTransformerV3~\cite{wu2024pointtransformerv3}, to derive a latent representation for each point.

+Our experiments indicate that na\"ively feeding all input features into the transformer yields suboptimal results.
+We attribute this to the attention operation becoming increasingly sparse with a large number of input tokens, which complicates the modeling of complex interactions between scene points.
+Yet, aggressively reducing the number of input points can lead to information loss, as a large indoor scene cannot be adequately represented by a limited set of points.